Lemoncode/react-hooks-by-example/10-use-reducer/Readme.md

-In the previous sample we worked around the issue with the function that was getting updated on every render by using _useCallback_, this approach is cool, but it may lead you to issues on complex scenarios (e.g. if you just group an object on a given useState and you want to base your function memoization depending on a nested field).

-We can make use of _useReducer_ this hook will return a _dispatch_ fucntions that remains stable.
+In the previous sample we worked around the issue with the function that was getting updated on every render by using _useCallback_, this approach is cool, but for more complex scenarios you may want to organize your code using a different approach.
+Anoter way of solving this issue is using _useReducer_, this hook will return a _dispatch_ fucntions that remains stable.

 # Steps